awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

 ![Section3 StackOptions](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/statistic_period.png)

     We are going to use [CloudWatch metrics with metric math function](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html).
-    1. For total numer of vCPI, change statistic from Average to **Maximum**.
+    1. For total numer of vCPU, change statistic from Average to **Maximum**.
     2. Let's set period to 1 minute.
     3. For Business Metrics, change statistic from Average to **Sum**.
     4. Let's set period to 1 minute.
     5. Click **Add math**.
     6. Select **Start with empty expression**.

-12. Using the following formula, divide the provisioned resources by the business outcomes achieved to determine the provisioned resources per unit of work.formula
+12. Using the following formula, divide the provisioned resources by the business outcomes achieved to determine the provisioned resources per unit of work.
+**Formula:**
 ![Section3 StackOptions](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/formula.png)
 ![Section3 StackOptions](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/kpi.png)

-    Devide total number of vCPU by the number of requests per a minute to achieve business outcome.
+    Divide total number of vCPU by the number of requests per a minute to achieve business outcome.
     Update math expression as follows and click **Apply**.
     ```
     m1/m2